AJWest22/weather-app/weather-app/README.md

 - *React* This site was made almost entirely in React (minus the colours which were applied using CSS.)
 React Hooks were used when filtering the site info to setStates and useEffects.
 React Router DOM was used for the site's navigation menu.

+### Libraries

+- *React Router* is used to provide the navigation of this site.
+The component Link, the HashRouter, Routes, and Route, are all used in this app's functionality.

 ### Files Made

+There have been 3 folders created.

+- *Components* which holds the components needed for this app.
+They can all be seen on the first page of this app.

+- *Icons* Icons holds all the icons for this app.
+They are downloaded from the package sent out with this challenge.

+- *Pages* Pages holds all the files/pages that are user is taken to upon clicking read more.

+In total there have been 88 files made for this project, this doesn't include the standard files already included in React.

 ## **Design**